teemuhirsikangas/magicaespeculo/readme.md

 04.10.2023 move ESP8266 scripts to this repo. ground heat pump evu control based on electric spot prices in Finland [esp8266code](_iot_devices/esp8266/README.md)

+11.10.2023 Add Spot electric prices, and heatpump evu status if heating is allowed or not

 License
 MIT